 Conical burrs, for their part, offer lower retention, which means more accurate dosing.
 If you like to brew coffee with a precise recipe, this will be important to you.
 And if you are worried about grind consistency, you’ll be happy to hear that the Oxo burr grinder punches above its weight in this category.

 This grinder has 15 grind settings, which is not all that many relative to some of its competitors.
 So it’s probably not the right coffee grinder if you’re looking to dial in the perfect espresso.
 But for filter coffee or a coarse grind for French Press or cold brew, it works perfectly.

-If you’re primarily interested in brewing drip or filter coffee, you’ll get your money’s worth.
+If you’re primarily interested in picking up a grinder for drip or pour-over brewing, you’ll get your money’s worth.